Áron Csongvai

-Áron Csongvai (born 31 October 2000) is a Hungarian footballer who plays as a midfielder for Allsvenskan club AIK and the Hungary national team.
+Áron Csongvai (born 31 October 2000) is a Hungarian footballer who plays as a midfielder for French club Saint-Étienne and the Hungary national team.

 Club career

 Fehérvár

 On 14 February 2023, Csongvai signed a three-year contract with Fehérvár.

 AIK

 On 13 February 2025, Csongvai signed with AIK Fotboll.

+Saint-Étienne

+On 15 July 2026, Csongvai joined Saint-Étienne in French Ligue 2 on a four-year deal.